Roads Hotel

-Roads Hotel is a historic hotel building located at Atlanta, Hamilton County, Indiana.
+Roads Hotel is a historic hotel building located at Atlanta, Indiana.
 It was built in 1893, and is a two-story, rectangular, Queen Anne style frame building.
 It measures approximately 36 feet wide by 60 feet deep and features a two-story front porch and cross gable.
 The porch features a jigsaw cross gable braces and ornate porch turnings and braces.
 It remained in use as a hotel until the 1920s and later converted to apartments.

 It was listed on the National Register of Historic Places in 1987.